xuguangning1218/TI_Estimation/README.md

 # TI Estimation

-Official source code for paper 《TFG-Net:Tropical Cyclone Intensity Estimation from a Fine-grained Perspective with the Graph Convolution Neural Network》
+Official source code for paper 《TFG-Net: Tropical Cyclone Intensity Estimation from a Fine-grained Perspective with the Graph Convolution Neural Network》

-The implementation of the FTFE module is refer to this [repostory](https://github.com/jeong-tae/RACNN-pytorch).
+The implementation of the FTFE module is referred to this [repostory](https://github.com/jeong-tae/RACNN-pytorch).
 Many thanks to the contributor [@jeong-tae](https://github.com/jeong-tae)

 ### Overall Architecture of TFG-Net
 ![image](https://github.com/xuguangning1218/TI_Estimation/blob/master/figure/model.png)